marklchaves/gallery-image-captions/README.md

 ## Default WordPress `gallery` Shortcode Results

-This is what we get out-of-the box using the `gallery` shortcode.
+This is what you get out-of-the box using the `gallery` shortcode.
 I.e., this is _before_ using GIC.

 ![Default WordPress Gallery Image Caption Example 1](https://raw.githubusercontent.com/marklchaves/gallery-image-captions/master/assets/screenshot-1.jpg)